-The three-point seat belt with Automatic Locking Retractor (ALR) must be used when installing a child restraint.
-Failure to use the ALR mode will result in the child restraint not being properly secured.
-The restraint could tip over or be loose and cause injury to a child in a sudden stop or collision.
+- NISSAN recommends that child restraints be installed in the rear seat.
+However, if you must install a frontfacing child restraint in the front passenger seat, move the passenger seat to the rearmost position.
+Also, be sure the front passenger air bag status light is illuminated to indicate the passenger air bag is OFF.
+See "Front passenger air bag and status light" later in this section for details. - The three-point seat belt in your vehicle is equipped with an Automatic Locking Retractor (ALR) which must be used when installing a child restraint. - Failure to use the ALR mode will result in the child restraint not being properly secured.
+The restraint could tip over or otherwise be unsecured and cause injury to the child in a sudden stop or collision.
 Also, it can change the operation of the front passenger air bag.
-See "Front passenger air bag and status light" later in this section.
+See "Front passenger air bag and status light" later in this section. - A child restraint with a top tether strap should not be used in the front passenger seat.